blbadger/blbadger.github.io/aperiodic-inverted.md

 ![error]({{https://blbadger.github.io}}misc_images/logistic_reverse_1.png)

-If this is extended to the minimum error of any of the four last values of the `trajectory` from 0.5, we instead have
+If this is extended to the minimum error of any of the four last values of the `trajectory` from 0.5 in order to account for iteration error up to period 4, we instead have

 ![error]({{https://blbadger.github.io}}misc_images/logistic_reverse_4.png)